 Local churches are uniquely positioned to be a comfort in terrible times

 By Karen Stiller.
 Photo by Philip Maher shows Ottawa aftermath of Hurricane Florence (Sept.
 2018).
 Article and photo reprinted with permission.
-The Jan/Feb 2019 issue also contains several other articles and interviews about disaster response in Canada.
+The Jan/Feb 2019 issue of Faith Today also contains several other articles and interviews about disaster response in Canada.
 Subscribe today!

 On Monday, April 23, 2018 pastor Bruce Jones worked from his home office.
 He is senior pastor of Toronto’s Willowdale Baptist Church, just a stone’s throw from Yonge and Finch, one of the city’s busiest intersections.
 Just after lunch his phone rang.
 It was a member of the congregation asking Jones if he knew what was unfolding in their church’s neighbourhood.

 Jones turned immediately to breaking news reports about a van that had mounted the sidewalk and plowed through pedestrians on Yonge Street.
 The driver killed ten people, injured 16 and deeply wounded a vibrant and multicultural neighbourhood.

 "That is our corner.
 Willowdale Baptist is right there," Jones remembers thinking.
 On the news coverage Jones could see the doors of the church.
 He knew the church had to do something, and quickly.
 "We were so close.
 The closest church to the carnage and the closest to the memorial that popped up.
 It is a 30-second walk from the corner of our church."